The Economic Impact of Low- and High-Frequency Temperature Changes: Alternative Estimators of

+{C\arabic{table}} {C\arabic{figure}} The MWq procedure of \citet{mueller-watson-ecma:08,mueller-watson:17,mueller-watson:22} is described in the main text (Section 2.2).
 The HP($\lambda$) filter of \citet{hodrick-prescott} uses a two-sided smoother with parameter $\lambda$ to approximate the slow-moving component. \citet{phillips-jin:21} and \citet{phillips-shi:21} show that boosting, or repeated application of the HP-filter can improve trend estimates if the data are integrated of order $d \in [0,1]$.
 Specifically, `bHP' produces $\lo=Z- \hi$, where $ \hi=(I_n-S(\lambda)^m Z$, $S(\lambda)=(I_T+\lambda D_2D_2')^{-1}$, $D_2'$ is a $(T-2)\times T$ submatrix of the $T\times T$ Toeplitz matrix whose first row is $(1,-2,1,0_{T-3})$.
 Without iteration, bHP($\lambda$) is the HP($\lambda$), but the bHP endogenously adjusts $\lambda$ at each step of the iteration.
 Building on this work, \citet{phillips-longmemory} establish the conditions under which bHP can also be applied to data with long-range dependence.

 \citet{hamilton:18} forcefully argues that the HP filters create spurious dynamics.
 The proposed JH(h,p) procedure constructs $\hi_t=Z_{t+h}-\text{proj}(Z_{t+h}|Z_t,Z_{t-1},\ldots,Z_{t-p}),$ which is the unpredicted value of $Z_{t+h}$ based on information at time $t$ and earlier.
 This amounts to taking $\hat\lo$ to be the fit from regressing $Z_{t+h}$ on values of $Z_t$ and its $p$ lags.
 The $\hat \lo$ produced by JH is a filtered estimate of $\lo^0$ which will be more variable than MWq and bHP because these two are based on two-sided smoothing, and thus subject to `look-ahead' bias.